 Public meetings, in-person or virtual, range from formal meetings which include a presentation and a transcript, to informal open house meetings which include exhibits and project staff available to answer questions.
+The best time of day to accommodate the target audience should be considered.
 It is important to note that INDOT hosts all in-person public meetings in locations that are compliant with the Americans with Disabilities Act.